Data Obsolescence Detection in the Light of Newly Acquired Valid Observations: Approximate contradiction

 \subsection{Contradictory set decomposition}

 Up till now, we have shown that $\textbf{OBS'}$ can be restricted to $O_{new}$'s dependent variables in $\textbf{S}_{o_{new}}$.
 The decomposition phase takes place in two stages: as a first step, we decompose $\textbf{S}_{o_{new}}$ further into subsets, $\textbf{S}_i$, by bringing the observations on dependent variables together.
-The decomposition is based on studying the dependencies between variables.
+The decomposition is based on studying the causal relationships between variables.
 Indeed, if two variables are conditionally dependent, updating one variable can influence the other.
-This allows us to interpret the interaction between the given observations and give us a more precise idea on the priority of updating them.
-Let us consider the example shown in Figure \ref{fig5:decomposition} in which $\textbf{S}_{o_{new}}$ is in the grey region.
-Indeed, once $O_{new}$ is observed, its parents $X_1$ and $X_2$ are dependent on one another, unlike its children $X_3$ and $X_4$, which are conditionally independent.
-So we gather all parents of $O_{new}$ in the same subset and each child with its parents, except $O_{new}$, in a subset.
-The result of such decomposition give the set $\textbf{S}_{o_{new}}$ = $\{ \{(X_1,x_{1,1}), (X_2,x_{2,1})\}, \{(X_3,x_{3,2})\},$ $\{(X_4,x_{4,3}), (X_5,x_{5,1})\}\}$ of subsets, each containing observations on dependant variables of the BN.
+This allows us to interpret the interaction between the given observations and give us a more precise idea of the priority of updating them.

+Depending on the causal structure of the CBN, the subset $\textbf{S}_i$ can take one of the following three forms: as shown in Fig.~\ref{decompose}: \begin{itemize} \item $\textbf{S}_i$ contains all the causes of the common effect $O_{new}$, \item $\textbf{S}_i$ only contains an effect of $O_{new}$, when there are no other causes of this effect, and \item $\textbf{S}_i$ contains an effect of $O_{new}$ and the other variables that cause this effect if they exist. \end{itemize}